 The news that the third of Every Single Soldier’s novel COIN wargames is finally available on Steam gives me a (feeble) excuse to type a word I’ve never typed before, and have an Omugulugwombashe at THC’s first rolling review.
 Starting tomorrow, this site will carry short daily articles chronicling my first week with Afghanistan ’11’s intriguingly intricate follow-up.

-Using the following clues (the map above is purely decorative) in combination with Street View and online tools like MAPfrappe work out my location.
+Using the following clues (the map above is purely decorative) in combination with Street View and tools such as MAPfrappe, work out my location.